matedealer/pem_analyser/readme.md

 ### Certificate
 The creating and managing of X509 Certificates have some security pitfalls.
 Most important a certificate has to be valid.
 A valid certificate has to fulfill two main requirements:
-* The signature of the certificate and of any certificate in the sign chain has to be correct (currently not checked by the script).
+* The signature of the certificate and of any certificate in the sign chain has to be correct (not checked by the script yet).
 * The current date has to be in the timespan defined by the *not valid before* and *not valid after* date fields of the certificate.
+* The certificate is not revoked.
+One method to check if a certificate is revoked is OCSP.
+Currently, this script do not check whether a certificate is revoked or not.

 Another important security feature of certificates is the Hash-Algorithm used to create the signature.
 For example openssl currently support several weak algorithm like MD5 or SHA1 which has known weaknesses.
 Weak hash algorithm create for example